Arqit brings data security expertise to world-leading Centre for Digital Trade and Innovation

 Leader in quantum-safe encryption technology brings security expertise to public-private partnership making trade cheaper, simpler, faster and more sustainable.

-London, UK - 25 April 2023 - a security partnership between the Centre for Digital Trade and Innovation (C4DTI) and Arqit Quantum Inc. (Nasdaq: ARQQ, ARQQW) (“Arqit”) will deliver digitally secure, globally interoperable trade solutions.
+LONDON, April 25, 2023 (GLOBE NEWSWIRE) - A security partnership between the Centre for Digital Trade and Innovation (C4DTI) and Arqit Quantum Inc. (Nasdaq: ARQQ, ARQQW) (“Arqit”) will deliver digitally secure, globally interoperable trade solutions.

 Coordinated by the International Chamber of Commerce (ICC) United Kingdom, C4DTI is industry-led and government-supported, working to create an open digital trade system based on common, internationally recognised standards.
 The centre was recently formally launched at its location at Teesside University and is funded by the Tees Valley Combined Authority (TVCA).